sunyu0410/GDP-HMM_AAPMChallenge/README.md

 ## Simplified Background

-Radiation therapy (RT) is an essential cancer treatment and is applicable to about 50% of cancer patients.
-The 3D dose prediction has been important for assisting the RT planning.
-Ref [[1,2](#Citation)] could provide decent introduction to the participates without RT background.
-In addtion, [the summary paper](https://aapm.onlinelibrary.wiley.com/doi/full/10.1002/mp.14845) of a previous related challenge OpenKBP could be helpful (helpful to the RT background, but note contexts in this challenge is quite different from OpenKBP).
+Radiation therapy (RT) is a key cancer treatment used in about 50% of cancer cases.
+3D dose prediction is vital in RT planning.
+References [[1,2](#Citation)] offer a good introduction and related works for the challenge background.
+An simplified introduction to RT and terminologies can be found in the Appendix A of [this paper](https://proceedings.mlr.press/v235/gao24g.html).
+Additionally, [the summary paper](https://aapm.onlinelibrary.wiley.com/doi/full/10.1002/mp.14845) from a previous related challenge OpenKBP can be helpful, though the context of this challenge is much more heterogenous.

-It could be helpful to gain more knowledge about RT, however, participants still can do a great job without RT background, since we define the input/output clearly in the task of this challenge.
-However, if you have limited knowledge about AI and deep learning, you may need to learn fast to achieve the awards :blush:.
+Gaining more knowledge about RT can be helpful, but participants can still perform well without an strong RT background, as we clearly define the input and output in this challenge.
+However, if your knowledge of AI and deep learning is limited, you may need to learn quickly to achieve the awards. :blush:.

-The input of this task includes CT, PTVs/OARs mask, beam geometries and so on.
-The output is a 3D dose distribution generated from Eclipse (treatment planning system from Varian) following the method described in [[1](#Citation)].
+The input for this task includes CT images, PTVs/OARs masks, beam geometries, and more.
+The output is a 3D dose distribution generated from Eclipse (Varian’s treatment planning system), following the method described in [[1](#Citation)].

 ![](figs/baseline.png)

-## Data-Understanding-and-Visualization
+## Data Understanding and Visualization

-One example of Eclipse Visulization is shown below.
-For jupyter visualization with npz, please visit [data_visual_understand.ipynb](data_visual_understand.ipynb).
-In this jupyter notebook, we also provide the introduction of some important numbers (e.g., prescribed doses for PTVs) and how to use them.
+An example of Eclipse visualization is shown below.
+For Jupyter visualization with NPZ files, please refer to [data_visual_understand.ipynb](data_visual_understand.ipynb).
+This notebook also introduces important numbers (e.g., prescribed doses for PTVs) and explains how to use them.

 ![Visualization using Eclipse](figs/eclipse.png)

 ## Get Started and Training

-We provide a training script with less than 40 effective lines of Python/PyTorch code, with minor package dependency.
-The participarts can start with this very quickly, and adjust the code to more advanced models.

-See detailed instructions in [get_started_and_train.ipynb](get_started_and_train.ipynb).
-Our target is to help user run the training code in **5 minutes**, and understand the code logic and parameters in **20 minutes**.
+We provide a training script with fewer than 40 effective lines of Python/PyTorch code and minimal package dependencies.
+Participants can quickly start with this and adjust the code to build more advanced models.
+Detailed instructions are available in [get_started_and_train.ipynb](get_started_and_train.ipynb).
+Our goal is to help user run the training code in **5 minutes**, and understand the code logic and parameters in **20 minutes**.

 ## Evaluation Methods

-Two metrics are used in the evaluation.
-One is mean absolute error masked by 5 Gy isodose line and body mask.
-The motivation is to measure how close the prediction and reference under specific settings (for example, beam geometries).
-The example code is shown in [evaluation.ipynb](evaluation.ipynb).
+Two metrics are used for evaluation.
+The first is the mean absolute error, masked by the 5 Gy isodose line and body mask.
+This metric aims to measure how close the prediction is to the reference under specific settings (e.g., beam geometries).
+Example code is provided in [evaluation.ipynb](evaluation.ipynb).

-Another metric is quality index of the deliverable plan generated from the dose prediction following the scorecard described by Ref [[1](#Citation)].
-The computation of the metric will be handled by organizer.
-The participants only need to submit their results or solution package.
-Only small of number times are allowed to compute the quality index.
+The second metric is the quality index of the deliverable plan generated from the dose prediction, based on the scorecard described in Ref [[1](#Citation)].
+The calculation of this metric will be handled by the organizers, and participants only need to submit their results or solution package.
+A limited number of attempts are allowed to compute the quality index.
+The final ranking will be based on the average ranking of both metrics.

 ## Prizes and Publication Plan